Unipotent Representations and Quantum Induction: Introduction

 The existence of certain irreducible unitary representations, often called unipotent representations, was conjectured by Arthur, Barbasch and Vogan.
 Precise predictions about the representation-theoretic invariants associated with these representations were given in \!~\cite{arthur83}, \!~\cite{bv}, \!~\cite{vogan89} and \!~\cite{arthur}.
-The goal of this article is to verify the existence of unipotent representations for $O(p,q)$ and $Mp_{2n}(\mb R)$ in the sense of Vogan.
-The main idea is to study the theta correspondence and its compositions with respect to the dual pairs $(O(p,q), Sp_{2n}(\mb R))$ along the line of \!~\cite{howe} \!~\cite{li2} \!~\cite{theta} \!~\cite{unit} \!~\cite{basic}.
+The goal of this article is to verify the existence of unipotent representations for $O(p,q)$ and $Mp_{2n}(\mathbb R)$ in the sense of Vogan.
+The main idea is to study the theta correspondence and its compositions with respect to the dual pairs $(O(p,q), Sp_{2n}(\mathbb R))$ along the line of \!~\cite{howe} \!~\cite{li2} \!~\cite{theta} \!~\cite{unit} \!~\cite{basic}.
 Other classical orthogonal and symplectic groups can all be realized in dual pairs that are of type I in the sense of Howe \!~\cite{howe}, and unipotent representations for these groups can be constructed in the same spirit. \\ \\ Unipotent representations play a crucial role in the representation theory of real reductive groups and in the theory of automorphic forms.
 Constructing unipotent representations is one core part of Vogan's program to classify the unitary duals of real reductive groups (\!~\cite{vogan86}).
 For general linear groups over Archimedean fields, unipotent representations can be produced by parabolic induction and the classification of unitary duals was carried out by Vogan himself in \!~\cite{vo86}.
 For complex semisimple groups, unipotent representations were constructed and studied by Barbasch-Vogan (\!~\cite{bv}).
 Later, Barbasch proved the unitarity of these representations which led to his classification of the unitary duals of complex classical groups (\!~\cite{b89}).
 For other types of real reductive groups, Adams, Barbasch and Vogan gave certain descriptions about special unipotent representations in Arthur packets (\!~\cite{abv} and \!~\cite{arthur}).
 The unitarity and construction of these representations remain open problems. \\ \\ In this paper, we propose a different way of obtaining unipotent representations that will automatically be unitary.
 The motivation came from the work of Segal-Shale-Weil on the oscillator representations and the work of Howe, Li, Przebinda and many others on theta correspondences.
 In \!~\cite{basic}, we defined the concept of quantum induction as a composition of theta correspondences (see \!~\cite{howe}) within a certain range.
 Moreover we proved that quantum induction, if nonvanishing, preserves unitarity.
 In this paper, we further study quantum induction in the framework of the orbit method (\!~\cite{vogan86}, \!~\cite{vo94}).
 Using quantum induction, we attach to certain real rigid nilpotent orbits $\mc O$ a packet of irreducible {\bf unitary} representations, $\mc N(\mc O)$.
 Each irreducible representation in $\mc N(\mc O)$ satisfies the characterizations given in \!~\cite{vogan89}.
+This construction gives rises to many unipotent representations beyond what was known before.\\ \\ In this introduction, we will give a brief review of unitary representations, nilpotent orbits and how they are related for semisimple Lie groups.
+Then we will discuss theta correspondences, quantum induction before we state our main results.